Donaldson-Thomas theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Introduction

-As a result of this DT/Hilb correspondence, we obtain explicit formulas for relative DT 3-point functions, using the quantum multiplication formula of Maulik-Okounkov \cite{MOk12}.
-This allows us to compare our results with those of Maulik-Oblomkov \cite{MOb09-DT} on $\cA_n\times \Pj^1$ and obtain a relative crepant resolution correspondence.
+As a result of this DT/Hilb correspondence, we obtain explicit formulas for relative DT 3-point functions, using the quantum multiplication formula of Maulik--Okounkov \cite{MOk12}.
+This allows us to compare our results with those of Maulik--Oblomkov \cite{MOb09-DT} on $\cA_n\times \Pj^1$ and obtain a relative crepant resolution correspondence.